DJPIE1337/piscineapp/README.md

 	* Quit Docker Desktop

 ## Deploy: ##
-	* Start an instance with Docker/Docker-Compose/Git installed (Specs in AWS: T3A.Medium recommended for build) then in cloned folder start ./scripts/startprod.sh
+	* Start an instance with Docker/Docker-Compose/Git installed (Specs in AWS: T3A.Medium recommended for build)
 	* Tips for Docker/Docker-Compose install on AWS found here https://gist.github.com/npearce/6f3c7826c7499587f00957fee62f8ee9
 	* Git clone the project
 	* Change passwords/API adresses etc to your liking in config/env/"prod" files
+	* In root of cloned folder start ./scripts/startprod.[ps1/sh]
+	* Change Default admin/passwd account or create one for you and delete the original one
 	* Update: ./scripts/update.sh dumps the current db, clones this repo then restarts image building, then reinputs dumped DB